Race and health in the United States: History

-There has also been a noticeable trend in health discrimination throughout the COVID-19 pandemic.
+There was a trend in health discrimination throughout the COVID-19 pandemic.
 Data has shown that African Americans have higher rates of contracting COVID-19 as well as dying from it.
-These rates are mainly high in majority black communities; often times because these communities are more population dense and have higher rates of individuals living with no health insurance, low socioeconomic status, and chronic diseases.
+These rates are mainly high in majority black communities; oftentimes because these communities are more population dense and have higher rates of individuals living with no health insurance, low socioeconomic status, and chronic diseases.
 Structural racism has forced a majority of African Americans to live in low SES communities and has limited their ability to thrive due to less resources.
-Because of these lack of resources many African Americans were unable to sustain things like social isolation, transportation, food, and more.
+Because of these lack of resources many African Americans were unable to sustain things like social isolation, transportation, and food.